UkoeHB/bevy_simplenet/README.md

 # Bevy SimpleNet {INITIAL RELEASE IS WIP}

-Provides a bi-directional server/client channel implemented over websockets that can be stored in bevy resources: `Res<Client>`, `Res<Server` (todo: `bevy` default feature).
+Provides a bi-directional server/client channel implemented over websockets that can be stored in bevy resources: `Res<Client>`, `Res<Server` (the `bevy` feature is enabled by default).
 This crate is suitable for user authentication, talking to a matchmaking service, communicating between micro-services, games that don't have strict latency requirements, etc.

 **Warning**: This crate requires nightly rust (see open TODOs).